vib-singlecell-nf/vsn-pipelines/docs/features.rst

         }
     }

-If you want to specify custom paramers for some samples and have a "general" parameter for the rest of the samples, you should use a 'default' key as follows:
+If you want to apply custom parameters for some specific samples and have a "general" parameter for the rest of the samples, you should use the 'default' key as follows:

 .. code:: groovy